 - Al Pastor is one of my go-tos ALWAYS.
 I order it every time I get street tacos NO MATTER WHAT.
 I wasn’t disappointed, but also was not highly impressed.
 I like a lot more spice and pineapple flavor.
 The meat was tender but slightly chewier than I like… But im also really sensitive to texture.
 I would try them again but would recommend trying something else on the taco menu.

-Taco’s are cheap.
-For one of the best bites I had this year, I only spent fourteen dollars on four taco’s...
+Taco’s are cheap and for one of the best bites I had this year, I only spent fourteen dollars on four taco’s...
 They’re great food you can eat quickly and with that said, we were off to see a Beethoven symphony.